-Correspondence or letter to the editor articles report conversation addressed to the editor drawing attention to an issue of general interest related to recently published conceptual materials or the development or trends in a field of cell biology or in life science.
+Correspondence or letter to the editor articles report conversation addressed to the editor drawing attention of the journal readers to an issue of general interest related to recently published methods, tools, resources, initiatives, measures or technological breakthrough with conceptual changes or new methodological trends in a field of cell biology or in life science.
 Authors are advised to factually support their claims with references

-Correspondence articles are not solicitated but can be directly submitted by authors to Cell Biology.
+Correspondence articles are not solicitated but can be directly submitted by authors to Cell Methods.
 These articles are not peer-reviewed but are evaluated by the editors and advisors for scientific relevance, and moderated if necessary.
 Correspondence articles are also checked by the editors for clarity.
 If not understandable, the author may be asked for reformulation or copy-edition and narrative improvements may be suggested to the authors.
 No graphical edition of the displayed figures and tables are proposed to the authors.